torvalds/linux/Documentation/virt/kvm/api.rst

 ensure fixed_counter_bitmap is set correctly, e.g. if userspace wants to define a filter that only affects general purpose counters.

-Note, the "events" field also applies to fixed counters' hardcoded event_select and unit_mask values.  "fixed_counter_bitmap" has higher priority than "events" if there is a contradiction between the two.
+Analte, the "events" field also applies to fixed counters' hardcoded event_select and unit_mask values.  "fixed_counter_bitmap" has higher priority than "events" if there is a contradiction between the two.